Facyla/registration_filter/README.md

-## Inscript-Essonne : Filtre d'inscription
+## Registration filter - Filtre d'inscription
-Limits registration to users of a specific email domain.
+Limits registration to users of specific email domains.
 Only emails from the autorized domains will be allowed to register.

 This can be used to limit registration to known domains (only emails from those domains will be registered), or to exclude spam domains from registration (registration will always fail if email matches one of these domains).